Keri Hulme: Personal life and death

 In 1973, Hulme won a land ballot and became the owner of a plot in the remote coastal settlement of Ōkārito in south Westland, on the South Island of New Zealand.
 She built an octagonal house on the land and spent most of her adult life (almost 40 years) there.
 She vocally opposed plans to develop the settlement with additional housing or tourist facilities and believed it deserved special government protection.
 In late 2011, Hulme announced that she was leaving the area as local body rates (property taxes) meant she could no longer afford to live there.
 She identified as atheist, aromantic, and asexual.

-Hulme's given name was recorded at birth as Kerry, although her family used the name Keri; she officially changed her name to Keri in 2001.
+Hulme's given name was recorded at birth as "Kerry", although her family used the spelling "Keri".
+She legally changed her name to "Keri" in 2001.

 She died from dementia at a care home in Waimate on 27 December 2021, at the age of 74.